Our St. Paul TBI Lawyers Can Help You Navigate the Aftermath of a Brain Injury

 In most cases, an experienced brain injury attorney will try to negotiate a settlement with the responsible party or their insurer.
 If the other side is unwilling or unable to settle the case, however, your brain injury attorney should be prepared to take the case to court.

 It may take months or years to settle or win a case.
-With this in mind, our brain injury attorney in St. Paul at Tyroler Injury Law can work with you to negotiate with medical providers for deferred payment plans, if needed.
+With this in mind, our brain injury attorneys in St. Paul at Tyroler Leonard Injury Law can work with you to negotiate with medical providers for deferred payment plans, if needed.
 We work hard to handle the legal details so that you can focus on your recovery.

 IS THERE A TIME LIMIT TO FILE A CASE?

 In civil cases, there are legal timelines in which cases must be filed.
 In Minnesota, you have six years to file a case, which is counted from the date of the accident.
 However, there are some exceptions to these rules.
-Our skilled brain injury lawyer from Tyroler Injury Law can help you to identify and meet the legal deadlines for your case, ensuring that all paperwork is filed in a timely manner.
+Our skilled brain injury lawyers from Tyroler Leonard Injury Law can help you to identify and meet the legal deadlines for your case, ensuring that all paperwork is filed in a timely manner.

 How Can Our St. Paul Brain Injury Lawyer Help You with Your Claim?